EFFECTIVE JANUARY 31, 2008 and applies to ALL PASSENGERS:

-Once passengers arrive at the cruise terminal, Canada Place or Ballantyne, and are ready to board, they must go through passenger screening.
+Once passengers arrive at the Canada Place cruise terminal and are ready to board, they must go through passenger screening.
 At this point, passengers are required to provide attendants their cruise ticket and identification.
 If they leave the secure area after check-in, they must pass through passenger-screening again.

 Identification and boarding information is verified and entered into the computer systems by cruise line staff in exchange for a boarding card.
 Prior to boarding, all passengers are required to complete a declaration card and clear US customs operated by US Customs and Border Protection.

-The facilities and services at the Port Metro Vancouver’s cruise ship terminals, Canada Place and Ballantyne, are designed to enhance your travel experience.
+The facility and services at the Port Metro Vancouver’s cruise ship terminal at Canada Place are designed to enhance your travel experience.

-At both terminals you will find connections to your post-cruise destinations via pre-arranged bus transfers and shore tours, taxi, limousine, airport and hotel shuttles with or without sightseeing, and bus service to Victoria.
+At the terminal you will find connections to your post-cruise destinations via pre-arranged bus transfers and shore tours, taxi, limousine, airport and hotel shuttles with or without sightseeing, and bus service to Victoria.
 Nearby connections include public transit and floatplane and helicopter service to Vancouver Island destinations and Seattle.
 Advanced transportation reservations are recommended.
 See Transportation & Parking to learn more.

 A selection of car rental agencies offer rentals with shuttle service to nearby pick-up locations.
 See Transportation & Parking to learn more.

 Baggage handling is worry-free.
 Baggage can be checked upon arrival with the longshore staff at the cruise terminal for direct delivery to the passenger's cabin.
 Longshore staff begin receiving baggage at 10:30am.
 Passengers disembarking in Vancouver are able to claim their baggage in the Customs area in the terminal.
 Complimentary, individual baggage carts are readily available.
-Priority Baggage provides storage services at Canada Place only and can be reached at 604-683-3696.
+Priority Baggage provides storage services at Canada Place and can be reached at 604-683-3696.
 See Priority Baggage to learn more.
 For security reasons, short-term baggage storage is available to cruise passengers only.
-Storage services are not available at Ballantyne terminal.

-Habano Cigar at Canada Place and Streamers at Ballantyne, offering snacks, refreshments, personal items and souvenirs.
-Binoculars are also for sale at both terminals to help you better enjoy the spectacular West Coast scenery.
+Binoculars are for sale at the terminals to help you better enjoy the spectacular West Coast scenery.